Ajith369369/supportta/backend/README.md

 ## Getting Started

+Please note that I did not use APIs to populate the MongoDB database.
+Instead, I used a seeding script to insert the initial data directly into the database for testing purposes.

 ### Prerequisites
 Make sure you have the following installed on your machine:
 - **Node.js** (v20 or higher)